Today's Saturday • 9 mins read

 According to the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), lithromanticism is not a mental disorder.
 The DSM-5 is the authoritative guidebook for diagnosing mental disorders used by healthcare professionals worldwide.

-So, being a lithromantic does not have a negative impact on a person’s mental health.
+So, being a lithromantic does not have any negative impact on a person’s mental health.

 Mental disorders such as anxiety disorders, depression, and schizophrenia are chronic mental health disorders that can significantly impact a person’s daily life.
 Lithromanticism, on the other hand, is a romantic orientation that is not a mental disorder and does not cause any harm to a person’s mental health.